panicmechanic/ZMD/Readme.md

     the make_map function.
 - I think go_to_last_seen functionality is broken.
 - Make inventory a combination of equipped and other inventory
+- Paralyze effect duration is not being reset

 #Alpha TODO: